Topic: Filing a Texas Diminished Value Claim – Call (214) 747-5240 for Help Now!

 You were minding your own business and a negligent driver collided with your vehicle.
-Most people know you can file a claim with the at-fault driver’s insurance carrier for personal injury damages as well as for the cost of repairing or replacing the vehicle.
-You might also, however, be entitled to recover money to compensate you for your vehicle’s loss of value as a result of having been involved in a wreck.
+Most people know you can file a claim with the at-fault driver’s insurance carrier for personal injury damages as well as for the cost of repairing or replacing the automobile.
+You might also, however, be entitled to recover money to compensate you for your vehicle’s loss of value as a result of having been involved in a car accident.

 You may be entitled to damages for the loss of value to your automobile following a motor vehicle collision.
 Sometimes original parts are not utilized in the repairs or defects still exist after the repairs are completed.
 Often times the very fact that your car was involved in a wreck causes it to lose value since most people evaluate a car’s damage history in determining its value.

-If your car or truck was involved in a motor vehicle collision you may have a claim for the diminished value of your car or truck following the collision.
-Diminished value is the difference between what your vehicle was worth prior to the collision and what it is worth after being repaired following the collision.
+If your car or truck was involved in a motor vehicle collision you may have a claim for the diminished value of your car or truck.
+Diminished value is the difference between what your vehicle was worth prior to the accident and what it is worth after being repaired.

 Remember: Do not take your car or truck to the body shop recommended by the at-fault driver’s insurance company.
 The insurance carrier wants the repair costs to your vehicle to be as low as possible and often recommends facilities that use non-OEM (original equipment manufacturer) parts.